opencast/opencast/docs/guides/admin/docs/configuration/lifecycle-management.md

 ## Policy Filters

 Criteria that further narrow down which entities the policy should be applied to.
-Filters make use of an entities' metadata.
+Filters make use of an entity's' metadata.
 A policy can have none, one or multiple filters.
 For example, if the policy should only run on a certain series it may have the filter “Series identifier is equal to ID-av-portal”.
 To have the policy apply to all videos of a semester it may have the two filters “Start Date > 2023-12-20” and “Start Date < 2024-02-30” to delete all videos